Alfresco/alfresco-ng2-components/docs/release-notes/RelNote310.md

 ## Goals for this release

-This is the first minor release after Alfresco Application Development Framework version 3, available to the developers since February 2019.
+This is the first minor release since ADF version 3 which was released in February 2019.

-This release pushes a step further in the direction of the complete support of [Activiti 7](https://www.activiti.org/), the next generation Cloud Native implementation of Activiti.
-In addition to that, some enhancements has been introduced to the DocumentList and the Metadata viewer, as a consequence of some requests coming from the eco-system of developers using ADF in complex applications.
+This release goes a step further in the direction of complete support for [Activiti 7](https://www.activiti.org/), the next generation Cloud Native implementation of Activiti.
+Also, some enhancements have been introduced to the DocumentList and the Metadata viewer, as a consequence of some requests coming from the eco-system of developers using ADF in complex applications.

-Another enhancement introduced in ADF 3.1, is about search pattern highlight, considered as relevant in Share and since this version available in ADF application as well.
+Another enhancement introduced in ADF 3.1, is search pattern highlighting, considered as relevant in Share and now available to ADF applications as of this version.

-In the area of [accessibility](https://en.wikipedia.org/wiki/Computer_accessibility), the new release of ADF take advantage of some bugfix and enhancements related to [Section508](https://www.section508.gov/).
+In the area of [accessibility](https://en.wikipedia.org/wiki/Computer_accessibility), the new release of ADF takes advantage of some bugfixes and enhancements related to [Section508](https://www.section508.gov/).

-Following the good amount of requests coming from the developers, we are pleased to announce the official support of Arabic and Right To Left languages in ADF applications.
-The benefit for the market is clear, opening to a broader number of potential users and use cases.
+Following the good number of requests coming from developers, we are pleased to announce the official support of Arabic and Right To Left languages in ADF applications.
+The benefit for the market is clear, opening up to a broader number of potential users and use cases.

 Please report issues with this release in the [issue tracker](https://github.com/Alfresco/alfresco-ng2-components/issues/new).
 You can collaborate on this release or share feedback by using the discussion tools on [Gitter](http://gitter.im/Alfresco/alfresco-ng2-components).